Finding Your Perfect Rowing Machine: A No-Nonsense Guide

 Air Rowers: The Popular Pick

 Think of these as the wind-makers of the rowing world.
-They have this cool fan wheel that spins faster the harder you pull, creating resistance through moving air.
+They have a cool fan wheel that spins faster the harder you pull, creating resistance through the movement of air.
 The best part?
 It feels like rowing – the harder you pull, the more resistance you get, like on water.
 The Concept2 Model D (the rock star of rowing machines) even lets you adjust how much air flows into the fan.
 Sure, they make this whooshing sound while you work out, but many people find it meditative.

 Water Rowers: The Premium Experience